ariakittycorn/dandy/README.md

 LICENSE: CC0

-you can use this picture however you want
+you can use this however you want